arthurmco/familyline-testbed/docs/model-contrib.rst

 OBJ and MD2, without animation

 It will support animated MD2, MD3, MD4, FBX and Collada

-.. note:: The animation system is being rewritten

 Please note that the 'model unit 1' is equal to 1 meter, and the camera is +24m high, so take note of the size of your model to it not appear so big on Familyline than you expected (most md2 models I saw are ~40m high).
 For comparison, the default cube on Blender, and probably on other modeling software, is 1m^3

 But there are some guidelines you'll have to follow if you want Familyline to correctly load your model.
 They are made specifically for Blender3D, 'cause it is what I use, but you can adapt it for other modelling software if you're smart.

 OBJ
 ====